regality/ascii-art-reverse/README.md

 # Ascii Art Reverse

-This is package is essentially a rainbow being farted from the aft portion of a unicorn.
+This package is essentially a rainbow being farted from the aft portion of a unicorn.
 It's pure magic.

 # Install